 The Four Rules

 As can be seen above, we will sometimes add a little cash to their reward for doing something they would want to do anyway.
 Get good grades or be a winner at a sporting event?
 These are the things that shape them as people and will serve them well as they grow up.
-We should be teaching them the four rules of money management: spending, saving, giving and growing.
+Rewarding children with money for achieving goals can be a great motivator and teach them the value of hard work.
+We should also be teaching them the four rules of money management: spending, saving, giving and growing.